 Not all images have all the details—some cameras just don’t record this much data.
 If you’d like to hide the data that’s unavailable, tap the little eyeball icon in the top right corner.
 This will make all the available details a little easier to parse.

 If removing EXIF data is what you’re after, tap the “

 Exif” button beside the eyeball.

-The “Remove Exif” screen is pretty straightforward to use.
-Just tap the checkbox next to data you’d like to remove.
+The “Remove EXIF” screen is pretty straightforward to use.
+Just tap the checkbox next to the data you’d like to remove.
 If you want to remove it all, just hit the very first check box at the top, which will select everything.